David S. Schwartz

 Biography

 Professor David S. Schwartz teaches and writes in the areas of Constitutional Law, Evidence and Civil Procedure.
 His scholarship includes articles published in the Georgetown, Notre Dame, and University of Pennsylvania law reviews, and he has co-authored two casebooks: Constitutional Law: a Context and Practice Casebook (with Lori A. Ringhand) (Carolina Academic Press, 3d ed.
 2021), and An Analytical Approach to Evidence: Text, Problems and Cases (with Allen, Pardo & Stein) (Wolters Kluwer, 7th ed.
 2021).
 His book, The Spirit of The Constitution: John Marshall and the 200-Year Odyssey of McCulloch v.
 Maryland was published by Oxford University Press in September 2019.
+His current book project, The Myth of Enumeration: Federal Power and the Failure of Originalism (with Andrew Coan), is forthcoming with Oxford University Press.
 Professor Schwartz is the founding editor and Editor-in-Chief of the Journal of American Constitutional History.

 In 2023, Professor Schwartz was awarded a Vilas Distinguished Achievement Professorship by the University.
 He is a two-time recipient of the Law School's Classroom Teacher of the Year Award, in 2004 and 2013.